Patsonical/VisualiKey/README.md

 # VisualiKey

-A simple command-line program to find the key of a song (queried via Tunebat.com) and display it as ASCII art
+A simple command-line program to find the key of a song via the Spotify API and display it as ASCII art